cortesi/ra/docs/chunking.md

 The chunk tree is a conceptual structure; the search index operates on **chunks**:

-- Every node with a non-empty body becomes one indexed chunk with:
+- Every node becomes one indexed chunk with:
   - `id`, `doc_id`, `title`, `body`, `breadcrumb`, `depth`, `position`, `byte_start`, `byte_end`, `sibling_count`, and path/tree metadata.
-- Leaves are always chunks; non-leaf parents are also chunks if they have direct body text (e.g. a document with preamble content, or an h1 followed by introductory paragraphs before an h2).
+- Leaves are always chunks with body text; non-leaf parents are also chunks (with potentially empty bodies to ensure their titles are searchable).

 ## Search and Result Processing

-Search operates in three phases: candidate retrieval, relevance cutoff, and hierarchical aggregation.
+Search operates in three phases: candidate retrieval, elbow cutoff, and hierarchical aggregation.

 ### Motivation